isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/eventdescription.md

 ## <a name="text-value"></a>Valor de texto

-A tabela a seguir lista os valores possíveis para o elemento **EventDescription** .
+A tabela a seguir lista os valores possíveis para o **elemento EventDescription.**

 **Valores do elemento EventDescription**